Incontinence in women is a common problem that can cause significant discomfort. It is essential to provide appropriate treatments.

 Stress incontinence

-Stress incontinence occurs when pressure is put on the bladder by physical activities such as coughing, sneezing or exercising.
-This can lead to involuntary urine leakage.
+Stress incontinence occurs when pressure is exerted on the bladder by physical activities such as coughing, sneezing, or exercising.
+This can lead to unwanted urine leakage.

 Urge incontinence

-Urge incontinence can be caused by an overactive bladder, where there is a sudden, strong urge to urinate, sometimes resulting in involuntary leakage of urine.
+Urge incontinence can be caused by an overactive bladder, resulting in a sudden, strong urge to urinate, sometimes leading to involuntary urine loss.

 Mixed incontinence

-Mixed incontinence is a combination of stress incontinence and urge incontinence, resulting in both urine leakage during physical activities and sudden urge to urinate.
+Mixed incontinence is a combination of stress incontinence and urge incontinence, resulting in both urine leakage during physical activities and sudden urges.

 Causes of incontinence